SnowElowen/SnowSakura-Neuro-Physical-Layer-Implementation-Specs-for-15EG-High-Density-BCI/README.md

 # SnowSakura-Neuro: Physical Layer Implementation Specs for 15EG High-Density BCI
+This is SnowSakura-Neuro (SnowSakura 2)
+## Introduction

+I have always believed that the pursuit of ultimate hardware performance should not be confined solely to the world of financial competition.
+I am driven by a desire to contribute my capabilities to the advancement of Biological Computing and Neuroengineering.
+As such, this repository is dedicated to the biology domain, centered around my specialized Testbench (TB) ecosystem.

+Unlike my highly-specialized HKEX HFT physical layer implementations, which are built for absolute isolation and speed, SnowSakura-Neuro is designed for a broader impact.
+I will periodically upload and maintain public-facing Verilog implementations for standard biological communication protocols—specifically versions featuring integrated Buffers to ensure community-wide usability.

+To those following my HKEX HFT work: rest assured that I will maintain a rigorous Balance between these two domains.

+A Note on Proprietary Logic:
+Please understand that my personal Raw Mode configurations, XDC Constraints, and TCL Manual Routing scripts will remain private.
+These files contain highly specialized methodologies derived from my HFT research and represent core technical assets.
+However, I am committed to applying my expertise in Low-Latency architecture to provide the biological community with high-quality, distributable hardware logic that can truly push the boundaries of what is possible in science.
 **Target: 36ns Zero-Jitter Total Latency (18ns PMA + 18ns Neural Parsing & Trigger)**
 **Deterministic for Multi-Channel Neural Spike Sorting & Closed-Loop Stimulation**